ubports/docs.ubports.com/porting/configure_test_fix/Overlay.rst

 Overlay method for full system.img builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In your device directory, create a subdirectory named 'ubuntu'.
 Collect the files you wish to inject into your build in this directory.

 Relevant files are for example (but this list is incomplete):
-    * 70-android.rules
+    * ``/lib/udev/rules.d/70-android.rules``
-    * android.conf (for display scaling, see below)
+    * ``/etc/ubuntu-touch-session.d/android.conf`` (for display scaling, see below)
-    * touch.pa (for pulseaudio sound configuration/initialization, see below)

 These files are then injected by adding a code block to the file ``device.mk`` in your device directory.
 For the three files above add the following code::

     ### Ubuntu Touch ###
     PRODUCT_COPY_FILES += \
         $(LOCAL_PATH)/ubuntu/70-android.rules:system/halium/lib/udev/rules.d/70-android.rules \
-        $(LOCAL_PATH)/ubuntu/android.conf:system/halium/etc/ubuntu-touch-session.d/android.conf \
+        $(LOCAL_PATH)/ubuntu/android.conf:system/halium/etc/ubuntu-touch-session.d/android.conf
-        $(LOCAL_PATH)/ubuntu/touch.pa:system/halium/etc/pulse/touch.pa
     ### End Ubuntu Touch ###

 The first of these three files, 70-android.rules, is the one you created when bringing up Lomiri.
 You can extract this file from the device using ``adb pull`` or ``scp`` and copy it to the 'ubuntu' directory of your device source tree, making sure to add the corresponding line to your ``device.mk`` file, as described above.